kubermatic/kubeone/addons/backups-restic/README.md

 * `<<AWS_DEFAULT_REGION>>` - default AWS region

 Credentials are fetched automatically if you are deploying on AWS.
-If you want to use non-default credentials or you're not deploying on AWS, update the `s3-credentials` secret (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` keys).
+If you want to use non-default credentials or you're not deploying on AWS, update the `kubeone-backups-credentials` secret (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` keys).

 [backups-addon]: (./backups-restic.yaml)